Circulation & Scheduling

 The Film & Video Collection is for use primarily in support of classroom teaching, curriculum, and research.
 Films and videos may be scheduled in advance by University of Delaware faculty, staff, and graduate students for use in regularly scheduled University classes and for authorized programmatic functions.
 They may also be checked out over the counter by University of Delaware faculty, staff, graduate and undergraduate students, and UD English Language Institute students based on availability.
 Collection materials are available for viewing in on-site audiovisual carrels by users with current University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.

-Videos may be circulated at the Film & Video Collection Service Desk by University of Delaware faculty, exempt staff, and graduate students with a current UD I.D. based on availability for a fourteen-day period with no renewals.
+Videos (including games) may be circulated at the Film & Video Collection Service Desk by University of Delaware faculty, exempt staff, and graduate students with a current UD I.D. based on availability for a fourteen-day period with no renewals.

 Most videos may be circulated by non-exempt staff, undergraduate students, and English Language Institute students with a current UD I.D. for a three-day period, with no renewals.
 There is a borrowing limit for non-exempt staff, undergraduate students, and English Language Institute students of three items at one time.